Tropical mirror symmetry for elliptic curves: Appendix: Correspondence theorem

-In this part of the Appendix, we prove Theorem \ref{thm-corres}.
+We now prove Theorem \ref{thm-corres}.
 We do this by cutting covers of $E$ at the preimages of the base point $p_0$, thus producing a (possibly reducible) cover of the tropical line $\mathbb{TP}^1:=\RR\cup\{-\infty\}\cup\{\infty\}$ as in \cite{CJM10}.
 We use the Correspondence Theorem of \cite{CJM10} relating the numbers of tropical covers to certain tuples of elements of the symmetric group that correspond to algebraic covers of $\mathbb{P}^1$.
 We study ``gluing factors'' that relate the tropical multiplicity of a cover of $E$ to the tropical multiplicity of the cut cover.
 These factors equal the number of ways to produce a tuple of elements of the symmetric group corresponding to a cover of an elliptic curve $\mathcal{E}$ from a tuple corresponding to a cover of $\mathbb{P}^1$.

 By pairing a cover of $\mathcal{E}$ with a monodromy representation, the Hurwitz number $N_{d,g}$ of Definition \ref{def-alghurwitz} equals the following count of tuples of permutations:

 \begin{remark}[cf. \cite{RY10}] The Hurwitz numbers $N_{d,g}$ of Definition \ref{def-alghurwitz} are given by $\frac{1}{d!}$ times the number of tuples $(\tau_1,\ldots,\tau_{2g-2}, \alpha,\sigma)$ of permutations in $\Perm_d$ such that \begin{enumerate} \item the $\tau_i$ are transpositions for all $i=1,\ldots,2g-2$, \item the equation $\tau_{2g-2}\circ\ldots\circ\tau_1\circ \sigma=\alpha\circ\sigma\circ\alpha^{-1}$ holds, \item the subgroup $\langle\tau_1,\ldots,\tau_{2g-2},\sigma,\alpha\rangle$ acts transitively on $\{1,\ldots,d\}$. \end{enumerate} \end{remark} Condition (2) is explained by Figure \ref{fig-monodrom} sketching the generators of the fundamental group $\pi_1(\mathcal{E}\setminus{p_1,\ldots,p_{2g-2}})$: The rectangle represents the elliptic curve as a torus, the left side is identified with the right side and the top with the bottom.
 Clearly $\alpha$ and $\sigma$ belong to the two generators of $\pi_1(\mathcal{E})$.
 The loops around the branch points $p_1,\ldots,p_{2g-2}$ induce the permutations $\tau_1,\ldots,\tau_{2g-2}$ of sheets on the source curve.
 Obviously going around all branch points simultaneously is homotopic to the composition of the paths around each of the points in order $p_1,\ldots,p_{2g-2}$, on the one hand, and on the other hand it is homotopic to the path that goes clockwise around the rectangle.
 This identity has to ``lift'' to the source curve, implying that $\tau_{2g-2}\circ\ldots\circ\tau_1=\alpha\circ\sigma\circ\alpha^{-1}\circ \sigma^{-1}$.